sneakers-the-rat/infrastructure/_sections/2_4_tools-analysis.md

-Straddling our system for sharing data are the tools to gather and analyze it.
+Straddling our system for sharing data are the tools to gather and analyze it --- two examples of the more general need for computational resources.
 Experimental and analytical tools are the natural point of extension for collectively developed scientific digital infrastructure, and considering them together shows the combinatoric power of integrating interoperable domains of scientific practice.
-In particular, in addition to benefits from their development in isolation, we can ask how a more broadly integrated system helps problems like adoption and incentives for distributed work, enables a kind of deep provenance from experiment to results, and lets us reimagine the form of the community and communication tools for science.
+In particular, in addition to benefits from their development in isolation, we can ask how a more broadly integrated system helps problems like adoption and incentives for distributed work, enables a kind of deep provenance from experiment to results, and further builds us towards reimagine the form of the community and communication tools for science.

 This section will be relatively short compared to [shared data](#shared-data).
 We have already introduced, motivated, and exemplified many of the design practices of the broader infrastructural system.
 There is much less to argue against or "undo" in the spaces of analytical and experimental tools because so much more work has been done, and so much more power has been accrued in the domain of data systems.
-Distributed computing does have a dense history, with huge numbers of people working on the problem, but its hegemonic form is much closer to the system articulated below than centralized servers are to federated semantic p2p systems.
+Distributed computing does have a dense history, with huge numbers of people working on the problem, but its dominant form is much closer to the system articulated below than centralized servers are to federated semantic p2p systems.
 I also have written extensively about [experimental frameworks](#experimental-frameworks) before {% cite saundersAutopilotAutomatingBehavioral2019 %}, and develop [one of them](https://docs.auto-pi-lot.com/en/latest/) so I will be brief at risk of repeating myself or appearing self-serving.

 Integrated scientific workflows have been written about many times before, typically in the context of the "open science" movement.
 One of the founders of the Center for Open Science, Jeffrey Spies, described a similar ethic of toolbuilding as I have in a 2017 presentation: